Stefan Grzybowski, MD

 Dr. Stefan Grzybowski is a family physician researcher and co-principal investigator of the Rural Maternity Care Research Program, funded by the Canadian Institutes of Health Research.
 Prior to moving to UBC, he practiced as a family physician for twelve years on the Queen Charlotte Islands/Haida Gwaii.
 Dr. Grzybowski’s focus has been on advancing the rural maternity care research agenda in order to better understand the needs of parturient women and their families, care providers and policy makers.
 Current funded studies include determining the costs associated with different levels of maternity services in rural BC and comparing selected population-based maternity and newborn outcomes by residence stratified across service levels in 3 Canadian provinces using a parallel research strategy.
 Dr. Grzybowski is a Senior Scholar with the Michael Smith Foundation for Health Research, Professor in the Department of Family Practice at UBC, co-director of the Centre for Rural Health Research, and director of the Rural Health Services Research Network of BC.

 Evonne Tran obtained her Bachelor of Science degree in Global Health and Nutrition from the University of British Columbia in Vancouver.
-She has volunteered in Community Development in Vietnam and done research abroad in Bogor, Indonesia looking at the sustainability and barriers of a rice strain (IPBS3) for smallholder rice farmers.
-Evonne was previously employed by the Centre for Rural Health Research as a Media Assistant where here passion is in Health Communications and disseminating information through art to convey and capture lived experiences and a message to intended stakeholders.
+She has volunteered in Community Development in Vietnam and done research abroad in Bogor, Indonesia looking at the sustainability and barriers of a rice strain (i.e., IPBS3) for smallholder rice farmers.
+Evonne was previously involved with the Centre for Rural Health Research as a Communications Assistant where her passion is in Health Communications and disseminating information through art to convey and capture lived experiences to intended stakeholders.
 Evonne joined RHSRNbc in October 2018 as the Research Coordinator.

 RHSRNbc Student Assistant